sefffal/Octofitter.jl/docs/src/pma.md

 To make this parameterization change, we specify priors on both masses in the `@system` block, and connect it to the planet.

-For these models, we will also adopt the "τ" parameterization for epoch of periastron passage originally from Orbitize!.
-This parameter is marginally better than the "θ" parameterization for veloc

 ### Planet Model

 ```@example 1